 There may be other heartworm preventatives that are also safe for pregnant dogs, but please check with your vet before giving them.
 I know that Heartgard is safe as this is what I give my own Golden Retrievers.

-wait until after she delivers her pups.
+If your dog needs her yearly booster vaccine and the timing of the vaccine is due during her gestation period, wait until after she delivers her pups.
 It is safe to give canine vaccines while she is nursing.

 I always allow my Golden Retriever to play or exercise as she sees fit, but I do not take her for long walks or runs.

 A game of fetch, with the ball not being thrown a long distance, helps keep her in shape without over working her.